 "No, I need..."

 "Get this straight House.
 You''ll work here, you'll sleep here, you'll wear those clothes.
 You'll get three meals a day at the canteen, whatever they have left over after everyone else has eaten.
 You'll keep yourself groomed and tidy or I'll get the guards to do it for you.
 I will not let you make my hospital look bad.
-Cuddy was soft and weak, she let you get away with doing whatever you wanted.
-Well now you're nothing, you have no position here, no tenure, no department, no salary, you're one step up from a freaking slave.
+Cuddy was soft and weak.
+She let you get away with doing whatever you wanted.
+Well now you're nothing, you have no position here, no tenure, no department, no salary.
+You're one step up from a fucking slave.
 You'll do what you're told, when I tell you.
-Otherwise you go back to jail.
-Your ass is mine, I own you."
+Otherwise you go back to prison.
+Your ass is mine.
+I own you."

-Foreman grins a feral grin and presses something in his pocket.
+Foreman grins ferally and presses something in his pocket.
 It must be a control to House's collar because House is thrown to the ground by a jolting shock which takes his breath away and leaves his whole body jerking with pain.

 The girl in the coat stares at him, her mouth open wide, her hand pressed against it.